Who Pays For Wildfire Damage And Injury Bills?

 Utility Companies

 In California, under the principle of inverse condemnation, publicly-owned utilities (POUs) and investor-owned utilities (IOUs) are treated as public entities.
-They are held strictly liable for wildfire-related damages.
+They are held strictly liable for damages related to wildfires.
 They are responsible for compensating affected property owners, even if they were not negligent, as long as their equipment or operations contributed to the fire.

 Arsonists Or Accidental Fire Starters